Automations

 No runs appear in history

-Section titled “No runs appear in history”- Confirm the automation is enabled and has a valid schedule.
+Section titled “No runs appear in history”- For Schedule triggers, confirm the automation is enabled and has a valid schedule.

 - Make sure the EM Kit desktop app is running — the scheduler only runs while the app is open.